 Polish with the red or white WOCA hand scrubber along the direction of the wood grain.
 This will make the surface more durable.

-Next, wipe off all excess oil using a lint-free cotton cloth.
-Do not leave any excess oil on the surface.
+Then wipe off all excess oil with a lint-free cotton cloth.
+No excess oil should remain on the surface.